milonmaze/privacy-terms-observatory/README.md

 # privacy-terms-observatory

-Privacy Terms Observatory is an archive of published privacy and terms of popular websites.
+Privacy Terms Observatory is an archive of published privacy terms of popular websites.